sinkov/consumer-profiling/README.md

-# Contents:
-1) Group Project.
-Explanatory analysis with some ML techniques (based on customer-personality.csv)
+# Explanatory analysis with some ML techniques.
+Wine consumers profiling